-Social insurance: 1.7% of covered earnings if weekly covered earnings are less than B\$60; 3.4% if earnings are greater than B\$60.
+Social insurance: 3.9% of weekly covered earnings.
 Voluntarily insured persons contribute 5% of weekly average wages or income, based on the insured's wages or income of the year before registration.

-The maximum annual earnings for contribution calculation purposes are B\$20,800.
+The maximum annual earnings used to calculate contributions are B\$26,000.

-The insured person's mandatory contributions also finance cash sickness, maternity, and work injury benefits.
+The insured person's mandatory contributions also finance cash sickness, maternity, unemployment, and work injury benefits.
 The contributions of the voluntarily insured finance old-age, disability, and survivor pensions and funeral and maternity grants.